cassianogatto/SCAN_V2/README.md

 ```
 # This is SCAN V 2 #

-Spatial analysis to its essence in an extremely simple theoretical and conceptual background.
+Spatial [Congruence] Analysis to its essence in an extremely simple theoretical and conceptual background.
 No fancy models, statistics, or simulations, at least by now.
 Just a fine adjustment of direct and indirect Spatial Congruences (Cs) between species to find Chorotypes, or communities in Graph terminology.
 Yes, spatial patterns can be seem as direct network relationships.

 <table>
   <tr>